Skip to main content

 Proxies

 Proxies encode relationships between objects and shared resources.
 They allow objects to participate in multiple organizational systems without duplicating the objects themselves.
-For example, a single wall object can be:
+Unlike Collections, which create a single hierarchical tree, Proxies create cross-cutting relationships that reference objects by their applicationId.
+For example, a single wall DataObject can be:

 • On “Level 1” (via a Level proxy)